katsmamina/architecture-quiz-group2/planning/development-strategy.md

 The user can choose an answer by clicking on the correspondent div.
 After the answer is selected, the background color of the correct answer's div turns green, and the background color of the incorrect answers' divs turns reddish.

-- [ ] user can click on the div of the chosen answer
+- [ ] User can click on the div of the chosen answer
 - [ ] The correct answer div is displayed in greenish
 - [ ] The wrong answers divs are displayed in reddish